 - Make it easy to do – Practicing a new action three to seven days in a row will help establish it as a habit.
 To make sure that you won’t skip a day, plan ahead to make it easy for yourself.
 Again, using the example above this could mean wearing comfortable shoes to work so that it’ll be easier to take the stairs, or setting your alarm clock 15 minutes earlier and laying down your exercise mat the night before so that you’ll be encouraged to do sit-ups upon waking.

 Problem 3: You’re not ready to change

-You’ve made resolutions just to get into the trend but you don’t really expect to see them through.
-It could also be that you want to change but you don’t believe in yourself enough to do it.
+Some people make resolutions just to get with the trend but they don’t really expect to see them through.
+Others want to change but don’t believe in themselves enough to do it.
 Half-hearted attempts will only lead to disappointment.

 Do this instead: Realize that everything doesn’t have to start on January 1.
 Instead of pressuring yourself to commit to resolutions (and then failing after a week), conduct a self-evaluation.
 Make a truthful assessment of who you are and what you really want in life.
 Find genuine motivation that will push you to achieve change.
 Commit to goals only when you’re ready.